inside.ewu.edu

 Covers principles and concepts of major theories of human development, evaluation of theories, appreciation of alternative views of development and alternative strategies for enhancing development.

 PSYC 408.
-COLLABORATIVE AND INTEGRATIVE CARE IN PSYCHOLOGY.
+COLLABORATIVE CARE & BHSS INTERNSHIP PREP.
 5 Credits.

 Pre-requisites: PSYC 302 and PSYC 317 each with a grade ≥B.